jouleffect/clocktask/README.md

 ### How to use:

-1) Download the .zip from repo.
+1) Download the .zip from repository.
-2) estract it to a folder.
+2) estract it into a folder.
 3) execute ClockTask.jar file.

 The program will start opening this window: